sydkwests/kwest-whisper-analysis/RESEARCH_LOG.md

 **Publication Ready**: YES ✅
 **Next Phase**: GitHub setup and community dissemination

 **Final Note**: This research demonstrates the exceptional performance of local AI deployment on Apple Silicon and provides practical guidance for developers implementing Whisper in production environments.
-The comprehensive documentation serves both technical and educational purposes, advancing the @theinsyeds brand in AI research and developer education.
+The comprehensive documentation serves both technical and educational purposes, advancing the @sydkwests brand in AI research and developer education.